akkadotnet/akka.net/docs/articles/actors/fault-tolerance.md

 ExpectMsg<Terminated>().ActorRef.Should().Be(child);
 ```

-Up to now the supervisor was completely unaffected by the child's failure,
-because the directives set did handle it.
-In case of an `Exception`, this is not
-true anymore and the supervisor escalates the failure.
+Up to now the supervisor was completely unaffected by the child's failure, because the directives in our strategy handled the exception.
+However, if we cause an `Exception`, none of our handlers are invoked and the supervisor escalates the failure.

 ```csharp
 supervisor.Tell(Props.Create<Child>()); // create new child